 #2.
 Give Real Estate Knowledge Away for Free

 Success in the marketing of real estate takes trust.
-When clients trust realtors, they are more inclined to accept the deals offered to them by those marketers.
+When clients trust realtors, they are more inclined to accept the deals offered to them.
 Confidence in the real estate marketer grows when a buyer is convinced that the marketer has their interest at heart, and is honest and reliable.

 Being an industry expert, the realtor should foster trust with customers by guiding them with a genuine interest in their welfare.
 Marketing for real estate agents involves sharing factual information on real estate markets and on how the properties provide the prospects with the benefits they desire.
 For this purpose, real estate agents write blogs with professional advice, make market review videos, and post testimonials of their satisfied clients.